Source | The Global Health Network Terms of Reference – V1.3 |

 The Global Health Network regional programme aims to foster a health research and data science environment in the Global South through a franchise networked organizational approach.
 This TOR will be regularly reviewed and updated as necessary throughout the programme to ensure that all activities align with the programme's objectives and are delivered in a timely and effective manner.

 The Global Health Network is governed by a robust and decentralised structure that enables effective decision-making and implementation across the globe.
 At the global level, it comprises three key components: the Global Operations Team, the Global Scientific Advisory Board, and the Global Strategic Partners Forum.
 These entities work collaboratively to provide strategic direction and ensure operational excellence.
-In addition, at the regional level, The Global Health Network has established a Regional Steering Committee (RSC), which oversees the work of Regional Centres, Working Groups, and Country Centres in Africa, Asia, and Latin America and the Caribbean (LAC).
+In addition, at the regional level, The Global Health Network has established a Regional Steering Committee (RSC), which oversees the work of Regional Centres, Working Groups, and Country Centres in Latin America and the Caribbean (LAC), Africa, Middle East and North Africa (MENA) and Asia.
 This regional governance structure enables The Network to effectively address the specific health research needs and priorities of different regions, while maintaining a cohesive global vision. |

 The Global Scientific Advisory Board (GSAB) is a critical component of The Global Health Network's governance structure, providing strategic oversight of The Network's programmes and initiatives.
 The GSAB offers guidance on digital innovation, capacity development, and research methodology, with the aim of fostering more and better health research in low-resource settings.
 While the GSAB does not have the authority to make binding decisions, it plays a crucial role in reviewing the activities, outcomes, and plans of The Network as a whole.
 By providing expert advice and insights, the GSAB helps to guide The Global Health Network's efforts to create maximum impact and achieve its strategic objectives.
 In addition to its advisory role, the GSAB also encourages collaboration among member organisations, regional centres, and country centres.
 It guides the identification of global stakeholders and promotes their engagement in The Global Health Network's activities.
 This includes raising awareness of The Network's initiatives at relevant events and meetings.
 The GSAB is composed of representatives nominated from the Steering Committee of each region, along with the Director of The Global Health Network, who represents the Global Operational Centre.
 Eminent scientists who represent The Global Health Network's target users may also be included.
 The group meets annually to review progress, provide feedback, and offer guidance on strategic priorities.
 With its diverse expertise and global perspective, the GSAB plays a vital role in ensuring that The Global Health Network remains at the forefront of health research and innovation worldwide. |